MY GREATEST HITS: ONE MILLION Clicks From STARDOM

 I’ve spent my adult life chasing songs I hope are beautiful—an elastic, subjective word—while staying true in sound, and honest in my lyrics; psychologically, politically, sexually, spiritually.

-A Different Kind of Freedom is a recent song about being a dad today, reflecting on being a kid in the ‘70s.
-“Little Dreamer is about sailing on despite rocks in the water.
-“Shine is about trying to let go with grace.
-“The Woman I Love is Crazy is about projecting my own craziness onto someone else.
-“Stay With Me is about a kid in his twenties who couldn’t be vulnerable enough to say what his heart needed.
+“A Different Kind of Freedom” is a recent song about being a dad today, reflecting on being a kid in the ‘70s, and missing what can never be again.
+“Little Dreamer” is about sailing on despite rocks in the water, cheering on my fellow humans, in a wrapped up in a blanket kind of way.
+“Shine” is about trying to let go with grace, hopefully with a hint of Motowm.
+“The Woman I Love is Crazy” is about projecting my own craziness onto someone else (and some lovers actually are crazy).
+“Stay With Me” is about a kid in his twenties who couldn’t be vulnerable enough to say what his heart (and body) needed.

 There’s a physical thrill in the flow of zeroing in on the ideal chord progression, and matching the right word or syllable with the right melodic phrase.
 When the alchemy creates something that didn't exist, it’s invigorating.
 It’s bliss.
 It feels like magic.
 The same high I feel when fine tuning a scene in a documentary, or chiseling a paragraph in a novel.

-What else am I looking for in the journey?
+What else am I looking for in the creative journey?
 Something—when I sing it or read it—I believe in.
 Hope.
 Redemption.
 Love.
 Desire.
 Sadness.
 Connection.
 That's not about talent.
 We can all do that for ourselves.
-A word, a line, a melody that hints at who we are or who we could be; a bridge that reminds us we are walking this journey together, across a river that we know flows so far away, the bridge becomes, at best, a footnote—if we're lucky.
+A word, a line, an original melody that hints at who we are or who we could be; a musical bridge that reminds us we are walking this journey together, across a river that we know flows so far away, the bridge becomes, at best, a footnote—if we're lucky.
 But we're still lucky to have crossed it.

 Is it enough to write, if nobody hears or reads the result?
 Sometimes it has to be.
 You can't pay someone to love you, though paying for promotion has proved effective from time to time.

 Sometimes the bridge we cross leads to a bigger bridge.
 Strangers have told me Understanding Ken is their favourite novel; Facing Ali their favourite documentary; The Woman I Love Is Crazy their favourite song.
 When it happens?
 It’s shocking.
-Also thrilling.
+And thrilling.

 Too much praise might make an artist lose her mind; too little probably does the same.
 In the end, you accept either, or both, and carry on, word by word, dream by dream.